 It has a lot of features and functionalities to protect the sites.
 Even its free version has a lot for the protection of the site.

 As a blogger, I have many responsibilities but one that is more important is the security of the site.
 I have a good hosting service provider but my role to protect my website never ends.
 I have to take care of it as much as possible.

 WordPress is a very well-developed and most popular Content Management System worldwide.
 But it is also the fact that WordPress sites are common targets for attackers and hackers.

 If you are not protecting your WordPress site properly then it may be your big mistake.
 Your site may be at risk if there is any security issue.
-First of all you should always choose a good hosting company which follows the best security practices.
+First of all, you should always choose a good hosting company that follows the best security practices.